Manuport: Etymology

 The earliest attestation of the word manuport is from English in 1966.
-The term is derived from the Latin words manus, meaning ‘hand’, and portare, meaning ‘carry’.
+The term is derived from Latin and literally means "handcarried", from the words manu, 'by hand' (ablative of manus, 'hand'), and portatus, 'carried', from portare, 'to carry'.
+Compare manuscript, 'written by hand'.

 Notable manuports

 Makapansgat cobble

 The Makapansgat cobble was first discovered in the 1920s during excavations at an archaeological site in the Makapan Valley, South Africa.
 Although noted for its striking resemblance to a human face and its likely association with australopithecines, the cobble drew little attention at the time.
 (Only several years prior had the first description of Australopithecus been published and, as such, the cobble received no further study).
-As the field of evolutionary biology developed through the twentieth century, aided by the discovery of further hominin species, it led to a renewed interest in the Makapansgat cobble.
+As the field of evolutionary biology developed through the 20th century, aided by the discovery of further hominin species, it led to a renewed interest in the Makapansgat cobble.

-Sedimentary analysis of the cave where the Makapansgat cobble was discovered, including the unearthing of a nearby Australopithecus africanus skeleton, dates the manuport to between 2,000,000-3,000,000 BP.
-Jasperite, the principal mineral found in the cobble, is not found elsewhere in the cave, and the nearest deposit of jasperite is reportedly 32km away.
+Sedimentary analysis of the cave where the Makapansgat cobble was discovered, including the unearthing of a nearby Australopithecus africanus skeleton, dates the manuport to 2,000,000-3,000,000 BP.
+Jasperite, the principal mineral found in the cobble, is not found elsewhere in the cave, and the nearest deposit of jasperite is reportedly 32 km away.
 Robert G. Bednarik argues that the cobble must have, sometime around 2.95 million years ago, been picked up and “carried for a considerable distance” by an early hominin.
 The Makapansgat cobble is the oldest known manuport and is possibly the earliest example of symbolic thinking.

 The Makapansgat cobble’s distinct ‘face’, with its pair of ‘eyes’ and a ‘mouth’, has led some researchers to conclude that the profile must have, at least partially, been carved by hand.
 However, current research suggests that the cobble’s ‘features’ are entirely the result of natural forces.
 During the Pliocene, the jasperite deposit that would become the Makapansgat cobble experienced serious geological stress that produced fractures, which were then later filled with silica.
 Typical forces of erosion then later wore the silica away, leaving the cobble’s ‘face’ mostly formed by the end of the Pliocene epoch.